 • St Paul’s Church of England Primary School in Whitechapel;

 • 282 (East Ham) Squadron Royal Air Force Cadets.

 All of whom, with our help, continue to be able ‘to make a real difference’ in support of the education and training of children and young people, particularly during the COVID-19 crisis.

 Tom Daggett OBE and Jem Stephens are continuing to work with the ‘Inspiring Organists’ initiative, via Zoom, concentrating on theory and extended repertoire using video and sound recordings.

 Visit #Inspiring Organists website

 St Paul’s Church of England School – Choir Church

-Voces8 Foundation are also continuing with various educational initiatives online and the Charity has been pleased to provide some support for the self-employed members of Voces8, whose singing engagements have been cancelled during the current COVID-19 crisis, which has affected their income.
+Voces8 Foundation are also continuing with various educational initiatives online and the Charity has also been pleased to provide support for some of the self-employed members of Voces8, whose singing engagements have been cancelled during the current COVID-19 crisis, which has affected their income.